awall/mitre/README.md

 ## Caveats

-I delibirately chose to use _vanilla Rails 6_, as I believe it better demonstrates the inner workings of how forms, views, and controllers interact.
+I deliberately chose to use _vanilla Rails 6_, as I believe it better demonstrates the inner workings of how forms, views, and controllers interact.
 In a real project, I would likely reach for dependies like _Turbo Rails_ and _Draper_.